 In the event that the faculty/staff member seeks reimbursement from the University, the request must be entered in OMNI in the Travel module as a non-travel reimbursement.
 Supporting receipts should be submitted to Disbursement Services via fax at (850) 645-9501.

 When a department returns merchandise for credit, Disbursement Services needs to be notified to expect a credit memo.
 If the credit memo is issued on a purchase that was originally made from a blanket purchase order, the credit memo will be applied to the next purchase against that purchase order.
 If it is a regular purchase order, it will be determined if there will be additional purchases from the vendor or if a refund check needs to be requested.
 The refund check will be deposited to the account charged with the original purchase.

 Monitoring of purchase orders is an essential procedure.
 Budget account managers should periodically perform a status check on open purchase orders and may contact Payables and Disbursement Services for further information on open items.

 Interdepartmental transactions are generally made in order to record sales of good and services between two departments, authorize various transfers between departments, or to make corrections to the General Ledger as needed.
-These transactions are initiated by University departments and reviewed and posted by Accounting and Property Services.
+These transactions are initiated by University departments, and reviewed and posted by Accounting and Reporting Services.

 All interdepartmental transactions must include appropriate supporting documentation and authorization.
-Additionally, any interdepartmental transaction involving a contract or grant fund must be approved by the Office of Sponsored Research.
+Additionally, any interdepartmental transaction involving a contract or grant fund must be approved by Sponsored Research Administration.

 Whenever the interdepartmental transaction involves a transfer between departments or other chartfields, the transfer may not take place before the original transaction has been recorded in the General Ledger.